-- For starters, never rely solely on one shop, such as CafePress.
+- For starters, never rely solely on one shop.
 Open up accounts on as many POD stores as you feel comfortable managing.
 This will increase your exposure and also increase your chance of sales.
 The more stores you have the more money you make.
 Don”t worry, your stores will not compete with each other.

 - Have a lot of designs.
 A diverse portfolio will give you more sales, obviously, then if you only have a few designs.
 It will also mean you will have more products in the store and statistically increase your chance of someone finding it.